silverbulletmd/silverbullet/libraries/Library/Std/APIs/Identity.md

 Accounts with access to the space are identities already and need no definition.
 Use this for teams, projects, agents — anything addressable that is not an account.

 ## identity.own()
 Returns the identity the current user is, as `{ name, id, detail? }`, or nil when the space does not know.
+On an owner-only deployment without account usernames, this is `self` with the ID `@self`.

 # Example
 ```lua